 In this course, we will build upon your own experiences and perspectives to develop a core understanding of what resilience is, what it looks like and how to incorporate it into planning.
 You will investigate approaches to resilience planning in different jurisdictions, exploring how context and culture influence its practice.
-You will also conduct a project in small groups, in which you investigate a real client requirement and propose a resilience strategy from firstprinciples.
-When you complete this course, you will be able to direct resilience planning in engineering projects, conduct the analysis and develop and present strategy proposals.
+You will also conduct a project in small groups, in which you investigate a real client requirement and propose a resilience strategy from first principles.
+When you complete this course, you can direct resilience planning in engineering projects, conduct the analysis and develop and present risk-based strategy proposals.